steve-hawkins/steve-hawkins.github.io/docs/_posts/2024-05-21-low-impact-development-environment.md

 Jekyll is a bit of a learning curve, but the docs and examples out there are easy enough to follow, you just have to be careful with what does and does not work with Jekyll on GitHub Pages.

 The biggest issue for me was Ruby...
-I haven't done much development with Ruby since my pre-2018 [Puppet](https://www.puppet.com/) days and one thing I remember was the pain Ruby version management was having to use something like RVM and polluting your local machine with multiple versions for all the different projects you were working on at the same time.
+I haven't done much development with Ruby since my pre-2018 [Puppet](https://www.puppet.com/) days and one thing I remember was the pain Ruby version management was, having to use something like [RVM](https://rvm.io/) polluting your local machine with multiple versions for all the different projects you were working on at the time.

-This is where [vscode Dev Containers](https://code.visualstudio.com/docs/devcontainers/tutorial) came into save the day!
+This is where [vscode Dev Containers](https://code.visualstudio.com/docs/devcontainers/tutorial) came in to save the day!

 A Dev Container allows you to have a consistent, contained and collaborative toolchain.